nkone/42_fdf/README.md

 ```
 #### Line Algorithm
 After seeing so many students at the school use the [Bresenham's line algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm) for their project, I decided to try to [Xiaolin Wu's algorithm](https://en.wikipedia.org/wiki/Xiaolin_Wu%27s_line_algorithm) instead.
-Since I cannot have more than 5 variables declared in a function, school rule, I have to use a struct to store them.
+Since I cannot have more than 5 variables declared in a function, as stated by school rule, I have to use a struct to store them.
 ```C
 typedef struct		s_var
 {